These tunes remain fresh through the decades, and so do their messages

 What makes some music seem exactly that perfect — so complete, so “finished” that one cannot imagine adding another note, or halving a beat without destroying the alchemy that we sense within it?

 As a songwriter, I know how to compose a catchy hook and resolve a phrase, but I understand that the evidence of truly great music is that it remains fresh-sounding.
 No matter how often you hear it, the ear is delighted, and both body and soul become engaged.
 I bet you can name a pop song you think is “perfect.”
-My first choice?
-It’s this one, right here:
+But in case you’re not sure, here is an example of a perfect pop-song:

 A perfect pop song — it engages you from the first piano riff, from the redundant rhythm guitar to the bass line, the lead chord progression, to the perfect vocal.